snshn/keybot/README.md

-# xkeyminator
+# keybot
-An automated keyboard input tool for X11.
+Automated keyboard input tool.

 Comes in handy to securely input pubkeys into java-based web VNCs and in other similar situations where there's no access to clipboard buffer but the string